smythp/sigstore-docs-replatform/content/en/docs/rekor/sharding.md

 ---
-title: "Sharding"
+category: Rekor
-description: "Sharding the Rekor Log"
+description: Sharding the Rekor Log
-category: "Rekor"
+title: Sharding
-position: 308
+weight: 308
 ---

 This document covers what Rekor log sharding is and how to shard the log.